iharden/Chemical-Reaction-Integrator/README.md

 ## Requirements

 Precompiled binaries for Ubuntu and Windows 10 are available and can be used right away.
 The binaries are dynamically linked to a couple of libraries, which are provided together with the executable.
-It
+It is therefore suggested to just Download the corresponding directory (Windows/ or Ubuntu/).
+Within the directory the executable can be used without further installations.
+The program makes use of a couple of third-party libraries, which are needed in order to compile the source code from scratch:

+Qt (https://www.qt.io/?hsLang=en): Creation of the GUI QCustomPlot (https://www.qcustomplot.com/): Creation of nice looking Scatter plots within the Qt-framework Boost (https://www.boost.org/): Provides the Rosenbrock solver used to integrate the ODE system JSON for modern c++ (https://github.com/nlohmann/json): Easy usage of the json file format

 ## Contributor